-SRP1 SRP0 WP# Status Register Description 0 0 х Software Protected The Status Register and Configure Register can be written to after a Write Enable command, 0 1 0 Hardware Protected WP#=0, the Status Register and Configure Register locked and cannot be written to.
-0 1 1 Hardware Unprotected WP#=1, the Status Register and Configure Register is unlocked and can be written to after a Write Enable 1 0 х Power Supply Lock- Down(1) Status Register and Configure Register are protected and cannot be written to again until the next Power- 1 1 х One Time Program(2) Status Register and Configure Register are permanently protected and cannot be written to.
+SRP1 SRP0 WP# Status Register Description 0 0 х Software Protected The Status Register can be written to after a Write Enable command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and can not be written to.
+0 1 1 Hardware Unprotected WP#=1, the Status Register is unlocked and can be written to after a Write Enable command, WEL=1.
+1 0 х Status Register is protected and can not be written to again until the next Power-Down, Power-Up cycle.
+1 1 1 x One Time Program(2) One Time Program(2) Status Register is permanently protected and can not be written to